Mike Kill, CEO of the NTIA (Night Time Industry Association), has drawn up an action list of Government demands as the coronavirus crisis worsens:

 Without an extended ‘Rescue Package’ this will now mean catastrophic losses for the wide majority of all bars, clubs, restaurants and events up and down the country.

 With over three million employees that’s an enormous abandonment of responsibility.
 This is a betrayal of one of Britain’s largest sectors and will have enormous ramifications for the economy and society.
 We demand the government changes this immediately.”

 There are many key areas that require immediate attention, now.

 Our owners and operators are having to make decisions about how and who to keep on the payroll, what rotas to run, whether to close or not and facing enormous hemorrhaging costs.

-Six-month interest free loans can help, if insurance provision is there – we still need to be made clear about the interest rates after six months.
+Six-month interest free loans can help prevent people from trying to figure out how to make 2000 fast all the time, if insurance provision is there – we still need to be made clear about the interest rates after six months.
 Also, taking on further debt for so many businesses will not be possible in a sector which has been hit so hard.

 We must ensure we do not end up extinguishing one of the UK’s most vital and important economic and cultural contributors.
 Many of the businesses are above 51,000 ratable value and cannot receive grants.

 This is what it is going to take: